 - Technique practice

-Get an extreme specialisation program that works and you should prepare to say “HELLO” to massive strength gains.
+Get an extreme specialization program that works, and you should prepare to say “HELLO” to massive strength gains.
+Get it wrong, and injury and mental burnout await.

 Andy Bolton of Deadlift Domination